terraform-ibm-modules/terraform-ibm-observability-da/README.md

 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

+> [!IMPORTANT]
+> The IBM Log Analysis and IBM Cloud Activity Tracker services are deprecated.
+IBM Cloud Logs is the replacement service.
+This module will be updated to provision the new services before the end of support in March 2025.

 This repository contains the following infrastructure as code solutions:
 - [IBM Cloud Observability instances solution](./solutions/instances)
 - [IBM Cloud Observability agents solution](./solutions/agents)

+> [!NOTE]
-**NB:** These solutions are not intended to be called by one or more other modules since they contain a provider configurations, meaning they are not compatible with the `for_each`, `count`, and `depends_on` arguments.
-For more information see [Providers Within Modules](https://developer.hashicorp.com/terraform/language/modules/develop/providers)
+> These solutions are not intended to be called by one or more other modules because they contain a provider configurations.
+They are not compatible with the `for_each`, `count`, and `depends_on` arguments.
+For more information see [Providers Within Modules](https://developer.hashicorp.com/terraform/language/modules/develop/providers).

 <!-- Leave this section as is so that your module has a link to local development environment set up steps for contributors to follow -->
 ## Contributing